REBELinBLUE/Paw-FakerDynamicValue/README.md

 To use the extension simply insert the dynamic value from the right click menu > Add Dynamic Value.. > Extension > Faker.

 Select the `language` for the data and the `category` of the data you wish to generate.
 Then enter the name of the `method` to call.
-Finally enter the `arguments`, these should be in exactly the same format as if you were writing the javascript directory (i.e. strings quoted and each argument separated by a comma).
+Finally enter the `arguments`, these should be in exactly the same format as if you were writing the javascript directly (i.e. strings quoted and each argument separated by a comma).

 ### Examples